How To Tell Stink Bugs & Kissing Bugs Apart

 BMSBs prefer to feed on soybeans and fruit, and have an affinity for apple, citrus, and peach fruit trees.
+They have been found breeding and feeding on apples, peaches, blackberries, tomatoes, corn, soybeans, lima beans, and green peppers.
 Stink bugs also feed on the leaves of many ornamental plants.

 Kissing bugs feed exclusively on the blood they get from their vertebrate host animals.
 Some of their food sources are wild and domestic animals such as:

+Kissing bugs are common throughout the US, but can generally be found in the southern, southeastern, and southwestern states.
 Kissing bugs like to live near nests or resting areas of their hosts.
-These bugs may reside inside, but usually live outdoors.
+These bugs may reside inside but usually, live outdoors.

 Typical outdoor locations include:

-Bites to people are more or less without pain, and usually does not wake a person who is asleep.
+Bites to people are more or less without pain and usually do not wake a person who is asleep.
 Other bite sites are hands, arms, and feet.